 At the hotel

-Rooftop pool, gym, free WiFi throughout.
-In rooms: flatscreen TV, DVD player, iPod dock, free WiFi, minibar, coffee and tea service and Gilchrist and Soames bath products.
+Rooftop pool, fitness centre with 24-hour access, bikes to borrow, luggage storage, free WiFi throughout.
+In rooms: smart TV, DVD player, iPod dock, free WiFi, minibar, free bottled water, complimentary coffee service (every morning) and Malin + Goetz bath products.

 Our favourite rooms